Lesson 4 Be Smart in the Digital World

 Finally

-If no ____ media are reporting the same story, the story may not be true.
+If no other media are reporting the ____ story, the story may not be true.

-Pick a few keywords from the story and put them in a search site to ____ if other media are supporting the story.
+Pick a few keywords ____ the story and put them in a search site to see if other media are supporting the story.

-Sorting through the vast amount of information created and shared online ____ challenging.
+____ through the vast amount of information created and shared online is challenging.

-However, it is important that we know what false information is and how ____ spreads.
+However, it is important that we know ____ false information is and how it spreads.

-The better we recognize false information, the better we will be at avoiding it and ____ others do the same.
+The better we recognize false information, the better we will be at avoiding it and helping others ____ the same.